rjhern37/NU-Homework-12/README.md

 ## Usage
 Simply clone the repo and type npm i into your preferred CLI and enjoy!
+Here is a demo of the app:
+<iframe src="https://player.vimeo.com/video/439812223" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Test
 There are no current tests for this app